-In order to encourage the students to keep the dormitories and their surrounding clean and tidy, there is always weekly cleanliness rating and the neatest house is given a shield during the morning assembly on Monday.
+In order to encourage the students to keep the dormitories and they’re surrounding clean and tidy, there is always weekly cleanliness rating and the nearest house is given a shield during the morning assembly on Monday.

 To enhance independence, siblings are not put in the same house.

 There are competitive programmes such as inter-house sports, quiz, drama, choreography, cultural display etc. between the houses.
 Each day, housemothers begin and end the day with their students especially at activities outside formal teaching.
 The different School and House Captains are also co-workers in maintaining order and discipline in the School.